greenbergM/BI_ophelia_project/README.md

 |:------------------------:|:------------------------------:|
 | ![TGF-beta](pics/DEA/tgf.png) | ![WNT](pics/DEA/wnt.png) |

 Expression of various cell differentiation genes begins at the blastula stage.
 The expression of several anterior neural markers (such as Foxq2, Otx2, Otx1, Sox2)[^6][^7] starts earliest, whereas the peak expression of endodermal (such as GATA4, GATA6, FOXA)[^8] and mesodermal markers (FoxC, TWIST)[^8] occurs later at the gastrula and trochophore stages.
-Many TGF-beta and WNT components are also expressed at the blastula stage.
+Expression of components of several signaling pathways (such as TGF-beta and WNT) also occurs at the blastula stage.

 ### Analysis of co-expressed gene clusters and GeneOntology enrichment analysis